 I really wanted to start with React.js.
 As far I have studied it, the framework seems full of promises, with some nice pluggable functionalities.

 However, at the time I began to use it, I received a lot of news.
 The concern is about the React.js license, the Facebook license (link1, link2, link3).

 Since there is a threat for the future business (everything can be considered as a social network after all), I have rejected it.

 I have never tried Ember.js.
-Based in my readings, the framework is definitely worth of attention to build SPA applications but not for my use case.
-Note : during the writing of this post, I felt on that link, confirming that maybe I was wrong about ember.js
+Based on my readings, the framework is definitely worth attention to building SPA applications but not for my use case.
+Note: during the writing of this post, I felt on that link, confirming that maybe I was wrong about ember.js

 The syntax seems deadly simple.

 Here is the brief of my experience :

 I did not use vue-cli, I had to create my own packaging to adapt Vue.js to multipage architecture.